The Story of Hallmark Cards

 Circa 2002: Crown Center, a community hub with retail, dining, and entertainment.
 Courtesy: MVSC.

 J.C.
-Hall passed away on October 29th, 1982 and was buried at Forest Hill Cemetery next to his wife.
-Much of their estimated $100 million estate was willed to various charities that support education, social services, civic needs, arts, and humanities.
-Furthermore, he willed a large portion of his stock to Hallmark employees through company’s profit-sharing and stock ownership plan.
+Hall passed away in 1982 and was buried at Forest Hill Cemetery in Kansas City.
+His legacy extended beyond the company, as much of his estate—valued at approximately $100 million—was donated to charities focused on education, social services, and the arts.
+Additionally, he willed a portion of his stock to Hallmark employees through a profit-sharing and stock ownership plan.

 Next